Jeremiah1582/Warehouse-CLI_to_GUI/README.md

     1. If the user picked `3`, the script should do nothing else.
     1. If the user types anything different than `1`, `2` or `3` it should show an error message indicating the operation entered is not valid.
 1. Display a final message thanking the user for the visit, using their name typed at the beginning.

+## Task 2
+    Attempt to use what you have learned about Pythons Tkinter module to implement your CLI as a GUI.
+    - the results should also display inside a/the GUI window rather than in the terminal

 > **IMPORTANT**
 >